Xilinx/Xilinx_Base_Runtime/README.md

 > After find out `num_mgmt` and `num_user`, you can run docker like:
 > `docker run --rm -it --device=/dev/xclmgmt769:/dev/xclmgmt769 --device=/dev/dri/renderD128:/dev/dri/renderD128 xilinx/xsds:alveo-u200-2019-1-ubuntu-1604`

-3. What dose OS version mean for docker images?
+3. What does OS version mean for docker images?
 > Docker can provide OS-level virtualization.
 You can run CentOS based docker container on Ubuntu server.
 It provides convience for customers build their applications without considering different OS versions.